 Asking yourself some questions can help you start to think about what type of reconstruction you want -- if you want reconstruction at all:

 - How important is rebuilding your breast to you?

 - Can you live with a breast form that you take off and put on?

 - Will breast reconstruction help you to feel whole again?

 - Are you OK with having more surgery for breast reconstruction after mastectomy or lumpectomy?

 It's also important to know that while breast reconstruction rebuilds the shape of the breast, it doesn't restore sensation to the breast or the nipple.
 Over time, the skin over the reconstructed breast can become more sensitive to touch, but it won't be exactly the same as it was before surgery.

-This section of Breastcancer.org helps you understand your options AND sort through the medical and personal issues you should consider.
+This section of Breastcancer.org helps you understand your options AND sort through the medical and personal issues around breast reconstruction that you should consider.